 ● Other processing

 We may also process your personal data to handle any questions, information requests or complaints.

 We process your personal data on the basis of one or more of the following legal grounds:

 Sharing your personal data

-- External suppliers such as IT service providers, hosting and cloud service providers or other suppliers to which we outsource support services or whose services are implemented in our Momentum Platform.
+● External suppliers such as IT service providers, hosting and cloud service providers or other suppliers to which we outsource support services or whose services are implemented in our Momentum Platform.

-If the third party with which your personal pata is shared is designated a processor in the sense of the GDPR, we will also conclude a data processing agreement with this third party.
+If the third party with which your personal data is shared is designated a processor in the sense of the GDPR, we will also conclude a data processing agreement with this third party.

 Storage and transfer of personal data

-Your personal data may be transferred, stored and processed by our IT and cloud service providers outside the European Economic Area (EEA).
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with applicable data protection laws, including appropriate safeguards such as a Privacy Shield certification or the use of EC standard contractual clauses.
+Your personal data may be transferred, stored and processed by third party service providers outside the European Economic Area (EEA).
+We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with applicable data protection laws, including appropriate safeguards such as the use of EC standard contractual clauses.

 Your privacy rights